 - 3. Failing to Recognize All Threats and Leakage Channels

-- Real-World Incidents: Lessons Learned
+- Bug sweeps often ineffective: Real-World Incidents: Lessons Learned

 - The “Ventilation Bug” in a Government Office